kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

    \nu = \nu_0\sqrt{\frac{1-v/c}{1+v/c}} = \nu_0\sqrt{\frac{c-v}{c+v}} =
    \nu_0 \frac{c-v}{\sqrt{c^2-v^2}}

-If we want to express the velocity in terms of frequencies, then this can be written as:
+If we want to express the apparent radial velocity in terms of frequencies, then this can be written as:

 .. math::
    :label: eq40

    v = c\ \frac{\nu_0^2-\nu^2}{\nu_0^2+\nu^2}

-For the radial velocities :math:`v_b` and :math:`v_e` we have:
+For the apparent radial velocities :math:`v_b` and :math:`v_e` we have:

 .. math::
    :label: eq50